Maelstrom6/COVID19/README.md

 ```

 If we then have a "slide" along the main diagonal of 1-Ep and Ep along the upper diagonal in in the E superstate,
-we will have that the time spent in the E superstate follows a Negative Binomial distribution that counts
+we will have that the time spent in the E superstate (T<sub>E</sub>) follows a Negative Binomial distribution that counts
 the number of trials.
-The argument is similar for the I superstate.
+The argument is similar for the I superstate (T<sub>I</sub>).
 This is not desirable since this means the
 minimum number of days spent in E is m.
 We want a minimum of 0 days.
 To correct this, say for E, the row above the
 first substate in E must contain a Binomial PMF with parameters m and Ep.
 For example where ```C = (E\*α+I\*β)``` we have:
 ```